How the Google Search Algorithm Works

 More and more people are searching online every day.
 When there is more and more content floating around up there in the cloud, then SEO can only become more important.

+Pandas and penguinsPanda and penguin are spam filters within the Google algorithm introduced in 2011 and 2012 respectively, each designed to prevent sites with poor quality from working their way into Google's top search results.
 Penguin, for example, introduced in April 2012, was designed to better catch sites deemed to be spamming its search results, in particular those doing so by buying links or obtaining them through link networks designed primarily to boost Google rankings.
+Google are on a mission to ensure that the very best content ranks above the mediocre.
+The trouble, of course, is that every time Google updates the algorithm, site masters and SEO agencies race to find ways to rank higher than the competition. |

 For the most part (see the caveats in the leaks and speculations below), Google has continued to evolve their algorithm, penalising those who use trickery in their attempt to rank, and to move towards an approach that allows the very best content to rise to the top of the search rankings.